SaifAqqad/Edge.ahk/README.md

 # Edge.ahk

-Automate Google Edge using native AutoHotkey.
+Automate Microsoft Edge using native AutoHotkey.

 ## How it works